 Immediately Jesus stretched out His hand and caught him, and said to him, “O you of little faith, why did you doubt?”
 And when they got into the boat, the wind ceased.

-Peter, like my colleague in a car, is saved from drowning, and the consequences of his unbelief.
+Like my colleague in a car, Jesus rescues Peter from drowning and the consequences of his unbelief.